Diana Barran, Baroness Barran

+Early life and education

+Diana Barran attended Benenden School in Kent.
+She then studied at King's College, Cambridge, graduating with a bachelor's degree in history.

 Career

+Her career in the finance industry began from 1980 to 1983 as an analyst and fund manager for Europe at Morgan Grenfell.
+Between 1983 and 1985, she managed funds for Europe at Lombard Odier International.
+From 1985 to 1990, Barran led the European equity research at Enskilda Securities in London and Paris.
+From 1990 to 1992, she served as the chief executive and head of European investments at Enskilda Asset Management.
+She founded the hedge fund Barran and Partners in 1993.
+Barran left Beaumont Capital in 2001 shortly before its sale to Schroders.
+Barran owned 10% of Beaumont Capital at the time of her departure.

 Barran worked as an investment banker in London and Paris for Morgan Grenfell and Enskilda Asset Management and founded the hedge fund Barran and Partners in 1993.
 Barran left Beaumont Capital in 2001 shortly before its sale to Schroders.
 Barran owned 10% of Beaumont Capital at the time of her departure.

 Barran is a former trustee of Comic Relief and a former chair of the Henry Smith Charity.
 Barran has worked as the head of grant development for New Philanthropy Capital and as the firms donor adviser.

 On 26 July 2019, Barran was appointed Parliamentary Under-Secretary of State for Civil Society at the Department for Culture, Media and Sport in the first Johnson ministry.
 The role included responsibility for the department's business in the Lords and First World War commemorations.

-Barran assumed the "loneliness porfolio" in 2019, taking on the role of "Minister of Loneliness" that former Prime Minister Theresa May established in 2018, which had previously been held by Tracey Crouch and Mims Davies.
-The position aimed to address the crisis of loneliness in British society that a 2017 commission initiated by Jo Cox had investigated.According to the British Red Cross, more than 9 million people in the UK feel lonely.
+Barran assumed the "loneliness portfolio" in 2019, taking on the role of "Minister of Loneliness" that former Prime Minister Theresa May established in 2018, which had previously been held by Tracey Crouch and Mims Davies.
+The position aimed to address the crisis of loneliness in British society that a 2017 commission initiated by Jo Cox had investigated.
+According to the British Red Cross, more than 9 million people in the UK feel lonely.

 On 17 September 2021, Barran was appointed Parliamentary Under-Secretary of State for the School System at the Department for Education, in the second cabinet reshuffle of the second Johnson ministry.
 She was reappointed to this position by Liz Truss.
 She was reappointed by Rishi Sunak but the portfolio changed to Parliamentary Under-Secretary of State for the School System and Student Finance.

 Personal life

 Barran is married with four children.
-She was educated at Benenden School and King's College, Cambridge.
+Her husband is Julian Barran, an art-dealer and collector.
+He was an auctioneer for many years at Sotheby's and specialized in Diaghilev and Ballets Russes sales.
+For 2019, he was a Joint Patron of the Holburne Museum in Bath.